Aritra8438/Job-applications-manager/README.md

 - **First, create a fork of this repo.
 (Available at the top right corner of the repo)**

-- Go to the forked repository and **Clone your fork of your repo to the destination folder**.
+- Go to the forked repository and **Clone the fork of your repo to the destination folder**.
 ```
 $ git clone https://github.com/YOUR_USERNAME/YOUR_FORK.git